Hjarterhex/Writeups/HHCTF_2022/Mobile Forensics/OS version.md

 ### Solution 1

 By clicking on "EVIDENCE SOURCES" when we have opened the Portable Case file, we get the most basic information about the phone.
-Information such ass IMEI number, Serial Number, and Device Name.
+Information such as IMEI number, Serial Number, and Device Name.
 The OS version is also presented here.

 ![Evidence sources](../img/os_version_1.png)